joaohenriqueabreu/modus-create/README.md

 ### Instalation instructions
 git clone https://github.com/joaohenriqueabreu/modus-create
-run composer update to install/update all packages
+run composer install to install/update all packages copy .env.example file and rename it to .env
-In .env file add the following environment variable: NHTSA_BASE_URL="https://one.nhtsa.gov/webapi/api/SafetyRatings"
+In .env file add the following environment variable: NHTSA_BASE_URL="https://one.nhtsa.gov/webapi/api/SafetyRatings" Run php artisan key:generate

+(no need to migrate database)

+Run php artisan serve in order to start the server

 ### Relevant packages used
 GuzzleHttp to make requests for NHTSA api